pal/frankfurter/README.md

 Once the container is running, open your browser and go to `http://localhost`.

+## Libraries

+* https://github.com/xuhcc/beancount-exchangerates is a [Beancount](https://beancount.github.io/) price source plugin using this API

 ## Contributing

 Frankfurter is built with Ruby.
 To contribute: